 Housing Benefit can help you pay your rent if you’re unemployed, on a low income or claiming benefits.
 It’s being replaced by Universal Credit.

-You can only make a new claim for Housing Benefit if any of the following apply:
+You can only make a new claim for Housing Benefit if one of the following is true:

 - you have 3 or more children

 - you are getting the severe disability premium

 - you got the severe disability premium within the last month and you’re still eligible for it

 - you live in temporary accommodation

 - you live in sheltered or supported housing with special facilities such as alarms or wardens